 Next, let’s take a look at the pros and cons of attached mobile home garages.

-For the pros of attached garages, we’re looking at having space to store your vehicles — and of course, a safe place for storage and for your hobbies or work.
+For the pros of attached garages and mobile homes with an attached garage, we’re looking at having space to store your vehicles — and of course, a safe place for storage and for your hobbies or work.
 (An attached garage’s close-by convenience is especially felt by those who have freezers in their garage.)

 An obvious pro is that you can access your garage without ever leaving the house to face the elements.
 And you can potentially piggyback off your home’s electrical and HVAC systems for utilities.
 As with detached mobile homes, you will potentially see an increase in your mobile home’s curb appeal and resale value.
 And that’s certainly great news.

 On the flip side, there are a few cons to consider.
 Attached garages don’t work well if you have narrow space between the side of your mobile home and your property line.
 You’ll have to grapple with permits and see that you have professionals on board to keep your mobile home’s structure from being damaged.
 Integrating additions to mobile homes is a big hassle as you generally don’t want to mess with the structure of the mobile home.